Senior Resources » 10 Helpful Tips For Quitting Smoking After 55

 10. Be patient and kind to yourself.

 Quitting a habit is hard work.
-There may be times that you backslide into your old ways.
+There may be times when you backslide into your old ways.
 After all, you’re only human!
 Whenever you slip and fall, don’t stay on the ground.
 Get up, dust yourself off, and keep moving forward.
 Every step, however small, is progress.
-Be kind, be consistent, and—above all else—be patient.
-After all, Rome wasn’t built in a day.
+Be kind, be consistent, and (above all else) be patient.
+After all, Rome wasn’t built in a day!

 Popular Articles About Health & Wellness